ovh/docs/pages/platform/databases/05_automated_backups/guide.pt-pt.md

 * Daily remote site backup:

-We back up our managed cloud databases every 1 (incremental), 12 or 24 hours — depending on the product — with the ability to restore from the latest snapshot.
+We back up our managed cloud databases every 1 (incremental snapshots), 12 or 24 hours (backups) — depending on the product — with the ability to restore from the latest point in time, based on the retention period of the chosen customer plan.

 * PITR:

-Either you run into a problem or you just want to see what your data looked like at a prior date, you can restore your data to any point in time within the selected retention period of the chosen customer plan.
+Either you run into a problem or you just want to see what your data looked like at a prior date, you can restore your data to any point in time within the retention period of the chosen customer plan.

+## Engine Specifications

 Engine | Backup Method(s) | Location | Frequency | RPO | Encrypted
 :--- | :--- | :---: | :---: | :---: | :---: